 Maybe you already know that you can reduce the risk of heart disease with a high fiber diet.
 But there is more!
-Did you know that organisms living in the gut are changing the expression of our DNA code from moment to moment?
+Did you know that organisms living in the intestines are changing the expression of our DNA code from moment to moment?
 In fact we are eating for a 100 trillions bacteria.
-In that context fiber rich foods not only give your digestion regularity, but also feed and power your gut microbes.
+In that context ballast rich foods not only give your digestion regularity, but also feed and power your gut microbiome.

-High-fiber snacks or how to breed healthy gut microbes
+High-fiber snacks or how to breed healthy gut bacteria

-The good news is that the more plant based snacks based on whole foods you eat the more healthy microbes your gut creates.
-This motivates your taste buds to prefer more healthy snacks in future.
-On the other hand the more often you grab for e.g. sugary snacks the more “sugar digesting” gut microbes your body produces, resulting in a craving and preference for sugary snacks.
+The good news is that the more plant based snacks based on whole foods you eat the more healthy microbes your intestine creates.
+This motivates your taste buds to prefer even more healthy snacks in future.
+On the other hand the more often you grab for e.g. sugary snacks the more “sugar digesting” intestinal microbes your body produces.
+This results in a craving and preference for sugary snacks.

-The bottom line: You and your gut microbes really are what you eat!
+The bottom line: You and your gut bacteria really mirror what you eat!

 1. Pumpkin Seeds

 If you don’t store pumpkin seeds at home yet, then you are missing a potent and simple snacking opportunity.
-The amount of fiber in these power houses is impressive with 18.4 grams of fiber per 100 grams of seeds, pumpkin seeds are real ballast powerhouses.
+The amount of fiber in these power houses is impressive with 18.4 grams per 100 grams of seeds.

 On top of that they are super flexible.
-I bake them in my whole wheat bread, add them to my muesli, sprinkle them over salads or snack a tablespoon of pumpkin seeds in between when our nut stock is depleted.
+I bake them in my whole grain bread, add them to my muesli, sprinkle them over salads or snack a tablespoon of pumpkin seeds in between when our nut stock is depleted.
 An alternative option packed with fiber are sunflower seeds.

 Air-popped, unsalted popcorn is another wholesome snack idea.
-Can you imagine that 100 grams of air-popped popcorns contain a whopping 15,4 grams of fiber?
-For a healthy, wholegrain snack it’s important to stick to unsalted, air-popped popcorn that is ideally organic and also non-GMO.
+Can you imagine that 100 grams of air-popped popcorns contain a whopping 15,4 grams of dietary roughage?
+For a healthy, wholegrain snack it’s important to stick to unsalted, air-popped popcorn fiber that is ideally organic and also non-GMO.

-Most of you know nuts as protein rich high-fiber snacks on the go.
-A maximum of dietary fiber you get when you opt for almonds – with 12.5 grams per 100 grams of nuts.
+Most of you know nuts as protein rich, healthy fiber snacks on the go.
+A maximum of the desirable substance you get when you opt for almonds – with 12.5 grams per 100 grams of nuts.
 It is no coincidence that I have always a snack box of almonds in my handbag.

 4. Passion fruits

-An easy way to increase your fiber intake is to spoon some passion fruits (maracuja) from time to time.
+An easy way to increase your roughage intake is to spoon some passion fruits from time to time.
 For many years I was neglecting the at least from the outside “ugly” passion fruits offered at Aldi.

-Things changed when I recently researched and learned that passion fruits are ranking number 1 in the list of fruits, beating even dried figs or prunes with the highest dietary fiber content of around 10%.
+Things changed when I recently researched and learned that passion fruits are ranking number 1 in the list of high fiber fruits, beating even dried figs or prunes with the highest dietary fiber content of around 10%.
 Let alone all other nutrients.
-Nowadays I spoon these exotic fruits frequently in the morning if I can get them at a reasonable price.
+Nowadays I spoon these exotic fruits frequently as a light and healthy breakfast, if I can get them at a reasonable price.

 5. Dried Figs

-Even though avocado does not taste like it would be packed with fiber, it is a very tasty source of this precious nutrient.
-The roughage along with the good fats contained in it are the reason we are so full after eating an avocado, and we do not get hungry again so quickly.
+Many people overlook avocados as high fiber foods.
+With 6.7 grams per 100 grams of snack, it is a very tasty source of this precious nutrient.
+The roughage along with the good fats contained in it, are the reason we are so full after eating an avocado, and we do not get hungry again so quickly.